-(a) Audited by RSM Chio Lim LLP, a member of RSM International.

-- Audited by a member firm of RSM International of which RSM Chio Lim LLP in Singapore is a member.
-The name (b) of the member firm is Amir Abadi Jusuf, Aryanto, Mawar dan Rekan ("RSM Indonesia"), Jakarta, Indonesia. - (c) The assets and liabilities of this subsidiary has been classified as held for sale (Note 20).
+- Audited by RSM SG Assurance LLP, a member of RSM International. - Audited by a member firm of RSM International of which RSM SG Assurance LLP in Singapore is a member.
+The name of the member firm is Amir Abadi Jusuf, Aryanto, Mawar dan Rekan ("RSM Indonesia"), Jakarta, Indonesia.